brean/Bluespice-solr-docker/README.md

 sudo docker build -t mediawiki . sudo docker run -e MEDIAWIKI_DB_USER=wikiuser -e MEDIAWIKI_DB_PASSWORD=$MYSQL_USER_PASSWORD --name wiki -p 3000:80 --link mysql-mediawiki:mysql --link bluespice-solr:solr -d mediawiki
 ```

 - go to the config-page of your newly installed wiki and configure the wiki: http://localhost:3000/ use the values provided by config.sh
+1. Database server is not "localhost" but the ip of your mysql-mediawiki server (most likely "172.17.0.2")
+1. Database name is not "my_wiki" but "mediawiki".
+1. Datauser is not "root" but "wikiuser"

 - (optional) configure your nginx to point to the correct page (e.g. [nginx_service.conf](https://gist.github.com/brean/e150a6ba3fa193e5fe6eb29f2f4d3046) )